 The enigmatic rise of web3 games is one of the most meteoric rises and subsequent corrections of modern gaming history.
-The aggressive investment into this new gaming segment – an incredible $4.4 billion in 2022 – has triggered a divisive response and significant upheaval amongst gamers, publishers, and developers alike.
+The aggressive investment into web3 games publishing – an incredible $4.4 billion in 2022 – has triggered a divisive response and significant upheaval amongst gamers, publishers, and developers alike.

 A new generation of game companies and service providers quickly blossomed into existence and are scrambling to enable (and get a piece of) this new gaming gold rush.
 However, reception from gamers and the mainstream gaming press has been skeptical.
 Many gamers are repelled by the negative association with NFTs, while others are skeptical of change in an industry which has managed to consistently increase pricing over time.